Scroll to content

 Biology

-Understanding the basic structure and function of cells is so fundamental to the study of Biology and an understanding of the biotic world that we start to embed this knowledge from the very beginning of year 7.
+Understanding the basic structure and function of cells is so fundamental to the study of Biology and an understanding of the biotic world that we start to embed this knowledge from the very beginning of Year 7.
 Students will learn about specialised cells, the organisation of multicellular organisms and how to use a microscope.
-As part of their ecology lessons students will investigate photosynthesis, learn about predator/prey relationships and the effects of extinctions and climate change.
+As part of their ecology lessons, students will investigate photosynthesis, learn about predator/prey relationships and the effects of extinctions and climate change.
 We also explore the meanings of key genetic vocabulary in the context of reproduction and adaptation.
 This again builds on KS2 knowledge of competition and basic adaptations but moves onto look at the causes of variation within a species, how sexual reproduction is an essential part of this and how maternal lifestyle can impact the development of children.

 Chemistry

-The particulate nature of matter; atoms, elements and compounds; pure and impure substances; chemical reactions; energetics; the periodic table; materials; Earth and atmosphere
+The particulate nature of matter; atoms, elements and compounds; pure and impure substances; chemical reactions; energetics; the periodic table; materials; Earth and atmosphere.

-Understanding the structure of the atom is a fundamental topic in chemistry as atoms are the building blocks of life.
+Understanding the structure of the atom is a fundamental topic in Chemistry as atoms are the building blocks of life.
 Students will learn about the particle model and the states of matter; elements, compounds and mixtures and separating techniques.
 The Periodic Table is discussed and broken down into its groups and periods.
 This is linked to atomic structure and electron arrangement.
 Students are shown the importance of chemical reactions in everyday life.
 They study numerous different types of chemical reactions building on their KS2 knowledge of properties and changes of material.
-Links are made with other chemistry topics to consolidate learning, helping students build the bigger picture within their minds.
-Students gain valuable practical skills and areas from the scientific skills in year 7 are revisited.
+Links are made with other Chemistry topics to consolidate learning, helping students build the bigger picture within their minds.
+Students gain valuable practical skills and areas from the scientific skills in Year 7 are revisited.
 The bonding topics build on both areas of atoms and elements and chemical reactions.
 Students are taught how about how mass is conserved in a chemical reaction.

 Physics

-Energy; Motion and Forces; Waves; Electricity and electromagnetism; matter; space physics
+Energy; Motion and Forces; Waves; Electricity and electromagnetism; matter; space physics.

 Our lives are so influenced by our access to technology and electricity that is it important that students understand where this comes from and the issues that can arise from our dependence on fossil fuel powered electricity generation.
 It was very important for us to link energy and electricity at a very early stage in our learning journey.
 Students will learn about what current, potential difference and resistance, series and parallel circuits and electromagnets.
 Ensuring students make the link between their own personal energy use, the electrical devices that they depend on and the possible impact it can have on the planet that students will have an awareness of the impact they can make on the future of our energy supplies and the state of our planet.

 Putting forces into contact by relating them to our place in the solar system is a way that will help students to really grasp the effects of forces in a concrete manner.
-In year 7 we build up core knowledge of what forces are but then use the solar system as a way to bring these concepts to life.
+In Year 7 we build up core knowledge of what forces are but then use the solar system as a way to bring these concepts to life.
 We can encourage a love of all things physics by linking physical principles to the fascinating topic of the solar system and knowledge of the ‘night sky’ gives students and teachers the opportunity to explore how scientific theories are developed over time.

 Cultural Capital